 5. Origin of first dorsal fin is about opposite of the mid-lengths of pectoral fins

 This is a large shark with a slender, fusiform body and low inter-dorsal ridge between the first and second dorsal fins.
-The tall and nearly straight first dorsal fin originates over the posterior third of the pectoral fin inner margin.
+The tall and nearly straight first dorsal fin originates over the posterior third of the pectoral fin inner margin (Compagno et al., 2005).
 The long pelvic fins are straight, each with a pointed tip.
 The snout of the Galapagos shark is broadly rounded.

-The Galapagos shark is brownish-gray upper body and white ventral surface with or without dusky markings on the fins.
-An inconspicuous white band can sometimes be seen on the flanks.
+The Galapagos shark is brownish-grey upper body and white ventral surface with or without dusky markings on the fins.
+An inconspicuous white band can sometimes be seen on the flanks (Compagno et al., 2005).

 The serrated upper teeth are relatively long and broadly triangular in shape.
 The very finely serrated lower teeth are symmetrical and erect.
-Typically there are 14 teeth on either side of the symphysis in each jaw with one tooth located at the symphysis.
+Typically, there are 14 teeth on either side of the symphysis in each jaw with one tooth located at the symphysis (Naylor, 1994).

 Size, Age, and Growth

 This shark feeds primarily on bottom-dwelling fishes as well as on squid and octopus.
 These fish include eels, flatheads, groupers, flatfish, and triggerfish.
-As Galapagos sharks reach large sizes, they also feed on other elasmobranchs.
+As Galapagos sharks reach large sizes, they also feed on other elasmobranchs (Compagno et al., 2005).
 In the Galapagos Islands off the coast of Ecuador, it has been observed preying on sea lions and marine iguanas.
-The Galapagos shark displays threat gestures to warn competitors in the search for food.
+The Galapagos shark displays threat gestures to warn competitors in the search for food (Compagno et al., 2005).

-Galapagos sharks are “viviparous”, or livebearing, with embryos nourished by a yolk sac placenta during gestation.
+Galapagos sharks are “viviparous”, or live-bearing, with embryos nourished by a yolk sac placenta during gestation.
 Mating and birth occurs early in the year within Hawaiian waters.
 Female individuals often have mating scars from males biting the gills, fins, and body.
 After gestation during which the embryos develop inside the mother, live birth results in a litter size of 4-16 pups.
-Each pup measures 24-31 inches (60-80 cm) in length.
-The pups stay in shallow water nursery areas to avoid predation and cannibalism from members of their own species, eventually moving out to deeper waters as they mature.
+Each pup measures 75-89 cm (30-35 inches) in length (Castro, 1983).
+The pups stay in shallow water nursery areas to avoid predation and cannibalism from members of their own species, eventually moving out to deeper waters as they mature (Compagno et al., 2005).

 Originally the Galapagos shark was named Carcharinus galapagensis Snodgrass and Heller 1905, followed by a name change to Carcharias galapagensis Snodgrass and Heller 1905.
 Later that same year, this shark received its currently valid name of Carcharhinus galapagensis (Snodgrass and Heller, 1905).
 The genus name Carcharhinus is derived from the Greek “karcharos” = sharpen and “rhinos” = nose.
 The species name galapagensis is derived from the location, Galapagos Islands Ecuador, where the described specimens were caught in 1905.